glpaparelli/competitive-programming/notes/cp-notes.md

 **The Fenwick Tree provides better tradeoffs for this problem.**
 The Fenwick tree efficiently handles these queries in $\Theta(\log n)$ while using linear space.
-In fact the Fenwick tree is an *implicit* data structure, which means it requires only $O(1)$ additional space to the space needed to store the input data, in our case the array `A`
+In fact **the Fenwick tree is an implicit data structure**, which means it requires only $O(1)$ additional space to the space needed to store the input data, in our case the array `A`

 In our description, we will gradually introduce this data structure by constructing it level by level.